MarkHoeber/tools-tech-syllabus/source/sphinx.rst

 To build your HTML document on your computer, you must install Sphinx.

 #.
-If you are using Windows, you might need to |Python Install|.
+If you are using Windows, you might need to :xref:`Python Install`.

    Depending on your Windows setup, after installation you might need to manually add the Python directory to your path.
-Try the |Python Windows Install| for help.
+Try the :xref:`Python Windows Install` for help.

    If you are using a Mac, it's probably installed.

-#. |PIP Install|.
+#. :xref:`PIP Install`.

    Depending on your Windows setup, after installation you might need to manually add the PIP directory to your path.